locaulker/menu-app/README.md

 #### Filter Functionality

-Set up filter functionality where once the user clicks on the button, only the menu items that belong to the selected category are displayed.
+Set up filter functionality where once the user clicks on a button, only the menu items that belong to the selected category are displayed.
 To do this, define a function that takes a category as a parameter and updates the state to show only the menu items that belong to that category.
 You can then pass this function down to the Categories component as a prop, and attach it to the buttons.

 When the user clicks on a category button, the filter function should be called with the selected category as a parameter.
 The function should then update the state to show only the menu items that belong to the selected category.